Max Lucado Quote

 Thirst for righteousness, defeats any storms

-All who thirst, seek God’s waters
+All who thirst, seek God’s altar

 Holy Spirit’s living water, never falters